delivr-to/MailCollector/README.md

 - `folderName` - Defaults to the inbox, but can be filtered to a specific folder, e.g. if rules have been configured.
 - `cleanup` - Defaults to "true", but can be configured to "false" to retain saved payloads used in hash calculation, e.g. for debugging purposes or further analysis.
 - `tempPath` - Defaults to a GUID-named folder in %TEMP%, but a relative or absolute path can be given to customise this (e.g. for AV exclusions).
 Backslashes must be escaped.
+- `deleteEmail` - Defaults to "false", but can be configured to delete each delivr.to email once processed.

 ### Execution